AndrewJ1234/ClothesExchange/README.md

     * used React.js as the frontend framework; it's a challenging library to learn, so I've assigned it 5 points
 * (2 points) Multi-Factor Authentication
     * send an email to the user's email to verify that they are indeed the user
-* (2 points) Integrate Messaging Service
-    * integrate GetStream API to enable messaging functionality
 * (2 points) Connect React to Express via Axios
     * send data back and forth to React and Express servers and vice versa using Axios

-12 points total out of 8 required points
+10 points total out of 8 required points

 ## [Link to Initial Main Project File](app.mjs)